Published in 2024

 Knowledge, Support, and Action Centres

-The actions of this collective consist of organising national and international meetings, conducting training sessions on civil and political rights in schools, and organising public conferences and seminars.
+The actions of this collective consist of organizing national and international meetings, conducting training sessions on civil and political rights in schools, and organizing public conferences and seminars.

-The Network of Organisations for Transparency and Budget Analysis (ROTAB Niger) is a collective of organisations, NGOs, and unions that have decided to pool their expertise to participate in the global campaign “Publish What You Pay”; this initiative is based on transparency in the extractive industry.
+The Network of Organizations for Transparency and Budget Analysis (ROTAB Niger) is a collective of organizations, NGOs, and unions that have decided to pool their expertise to participate in the global campaign “Publish What You Pay”; this initiative is based on transparency in the extractive industry.

 There is also the Nigerien Association for the Fight Against Corruption (ANLC), which is a non-political, non-profit association established in 2001.
 Its main objective is to fight against corruption by promoting reforms aimed at transparency in public and private management, committing to denounce and combat any act of corruption it becomes aware of in public and private management, and the emergence of an ethic aimed at promoting the moral integrity of citizens.